-Only during Coronavirus emergency: exam will be oral and individual.
+Only for 2020, due to Coronavirus emergency: exam will be oral and individual.
 Questions will be selected randomly as explained above.
 For questions which need formulae or figures, candidate can write or draw on a paper and then show us the result with video.